slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 true.
 I acknowledge unconditional love is not a universal fact, not even for motherly love, but it is a fact in any case.
 Love may transcend a persons actions and, so to speak, reach a person's essence or identity.
-I had a dream some time ago: My wife, in a strange frenzy, killed me.
+I had a dream some time ago: My girlfriend, in a strange frenzy, killed me.
 I died with unspeakable sadness, but I was not sad for me.
 The thought which broke my dying heart was bound to her: I knew that she would suffer once she realized what she had done.
 I admit: *This* is a dream, *that* is a story; but almost always a tale is not a